 For one day a year, it’s International Women’s Day.

-That day happens to be today, the 8th March.
-And so for days and weeks, i’ve been receiving endless emails and pitches from individuals and businesses looking for a hook to tie into this time of year.
+That day happens to be tomorrow, the 8th March.
+And so, just like every year that I’ve been working in media (whether writing for legal, business, tech or women’s publications), for the past few days and weeks I’ve been receiving endless emails and pitches from individuals and businesses looking for a hook to tie into this time of year.

-You may have also noticed over the last few days plenty of news articles and features about ‘women’, with our half of the population finally granted some attention (beyond the usual celebrity, weight loss, and wellbeing pieces).
+You may have also noticed over the last few days plenty of news articles and features about ‘women’, with our half of the population granted some attention in the media (beyond the usual celebrity, weight loss, and wellbeing pieces).

 Such announcements and stories will dry up in the days following IWD.
 My inbox will become easier to manage, there will be a new angle for public relations experts to push in the media.
 News editors will return to their usual focus.
 Life will return to normal.
 Women and men will return to the status quo.
 The same status quo that has stood in the way of the change that really needs to occur before we can finally remove the need for an ‘International Woman’s Day’.

-But until then, we have today.
+But until then, we have tomorrow.
 One day to acknowledge a vast range of gender inequalities that span everything from forced marriage and violence to a lack of women in key leadership roles.
-We have one day to discuss the issues, to have the leaders of our workplaces take notice, and to make the ‘Pledge for Parity’ that can instigate the change we need.
+We have one day to discuss the issues, to have the leaders of our workplaces take notice, and sign up to the IWD’s 2017 theme to ‘Be Bold for Change’.

 But one day a year for women isn’t enough.